 The Heavy Highway Vehicle Use Tax follows a fixed annual tax period that runs from July 1 through June 30.

-Timing and deadline details are explained in Form 2290 due dates and tax period.
+Timing rules and deadline calculations are explained in Form 2290 due dates and tax period.

 Suspended vehicles and mileage-based reporting